 Russian gas and oil For Europe

-Over the next few years, Wintershall Dea will invest several billions of euros in maintaining and expanding production in Russia.
+Over the next few years, Wintershall Dea’s projects in Russia will significantly boost the company’s portfolio by means of both maintaining and expanding production.

 Wintershall Dea intends to produce up to 750,000 barrels of oil equivalent (boe) per day by 2023.
 Currently, the daily production volume is about 590,000 boe.
 To achieve this goal, several billion euros are to be invested over the next few years.
 For Wintershall Dea, Russia is one of the most important core regions in its portfolio and the region with the largest planned production increase.
 A large part of the investments will therefore go into the Russian business.
 Russia, with its huge natural gas reserves, is an important energy partner for Europe.
 Natural gas is the cleanest conventional energy source and helps to reduce CO2 emissions and thus protect the climate.

-Wintershall Dea and Gazprom are using their combined know-how and expertise to develop the difficult-to-access reserves in the Achimov Formation in the Urengoy natural gas field in Western Siberia, one of the largest in the world.
-Achim Development, the latest joint venture between Wintershall Dea and Gazprom, is now developing the blocks 4A and 5A of the Achimov Formation.
-The first significant production volumes are expected in 2021.
+Wintershall Dea and Gazprom are using their combined know-how and expertise to develop the difficult-to-access Achimov deposits in the Urengoyskoye oil, natural gas and condensate field in Western Siberia, one of the largest in the world.
+There, Achimgaz has been producing natural gas and gas condensate from Area 1A since 2008.
+Achim Development, the latest joint venture between Wintershall Dea and Gazprom, is now developing the Area 4A/5A of the field, with the first significant production volumes expected in 2021.

-At the end of 2007, Gazprom and Wintershall commenced production from the Yuzhno-Russkoye gas field.
+At the end of 2007, Gazprom and Wintershall commenced production from the Yuzhno-Russkoye oil, natural gas and condensate field.
 Wintershall was thus the first German company to produce natural gas directly in Western Siberia.
-The field consists of four rock strata bearing natural gas and condensate: Turonian, Cenomanian, Lower Cretaceous and Jurassic.
-Plateau production from the Cenomanian layer was already reached in 2009 with around 25 billion cubic metres of natural gas per year.
-Since 2020, Severneftegazprom is carrying out large-scale development of the Turonian layer, with the aim to increase the plateau production at Yuzhno-Russkoye field.
+The field consists of four formations bearing natural gas and condensate: Turonian, Cenomanian, Lower Cretaceous and Jurassic.
+Plateau production from the Cenomanian deposits was already reached in 2009 with around 25 billion cubic metres of natural gas per year.
+Since 2020, Severneftegazprom is carrying out large-scale development of the Turonian formations, with the aim to extend the plateau production at Yuzhno-Russkoye field.